caqtdm/caqtdm/docs/source/caQtDM_Manual.rst

       point is discarded, the others are moved down, and the latest is plotted at the end.
-In the cases where one of the process variables is not specified, the history is plotted on that axis against values from 0 to Count – 1 on the other axis.
+In the cases where one of the process variables is not specified, the history is plotted on that axis against values from 0 to Count - 1 on the other axis.

       The above behaviour still has to be tested thoroughly.
-It appeared already that perhaps Count must be twice the value described above ?
+It appeared already that perhaps Count must be twice the value described above?

 --------------

+.. _caStripPlot:

 caStripPlot
 ~~~~~~~~~~~

 is the equivalent of the StripChart Monitor in MEDM.

-   | `Geometry <geometry>`__ is used for any object
+   | :ref:`geometry` is used for any object
    | **Description:**

    **Title**